- Parent Workshops/Useful Information

 From Year 1, every child follows the National Curriculum, which includes

-English, Mathematics, Science, Information and communication Technology.
+English, Mathematics, Science and Computing.

 Art, Design Technology, Spanish (Years 3 - 6), Geography and History, Music, Religious Education, Personal, Social & Health Education, Physical Education.